joelek/wtf/readme.md

 The test runner can be configured to write test reports to a specific target through the `--reporter=<target>` argument.
 The target may be set to `stdout`, `stderr` or empty if no reports should be written.
 By default, the target is set to empty.

+#### Configuration files

+The test runner can load configuration files stored using the JSON format shown below.
+A configuration file is loaded using the `--config=<path>` argument.

+{
+	"logger"?: string,
+	"paths"?: [
+		string
+	],
+	"reporter"?: string,
+	"runners"?: [
+		{
+			"pattern": string,
+			"command": string
+		}
+	]
+}

 ### Testing framework

 The package includes a testing framework for projects built using TypeScript or JavaScript.
 The framework may be used to create test files that conform to the conventions expected by the test runner.